NASAWorldWind/NASAWorldWind.github.io/content/android/tutorials/camera-view.md

 title: "Camera View"
 date: 2017-07-07T00:03:35-04:00
 draft: false
 listdescription: "Demonstrates how to use a Camera to view a position.
-It shows how to configure the WorldWindow's camera to point a particular direction from a specific position.
-This example also shows how to compute great circle distance and azimuth between two positions."
+Also shows how to configure the WorldWindow's
+        camera to point a particular direction from a specific position and how to compute great circle distance and azimuth between two positions."
 listimage: "/img/ww-android-camera-view.png"
 ---